 I participated in a live to DevelopersBR channelwhere I was able to explain in detail various aspects of SQL Server security.

-Speaker at SQL Saturday # 844 - Belo Horizonte, with the theme “Security in SQL Server: Are You Leaving the Key Under the Rug?”, where I demonstrated the various security risks and loopholes we may have on a daily basis and don't even notice, with some practical examples of this.
+Lecture on SQL Saturday # 844 - Belo Horizonte, with the theme “Security in SQL Server: Are you leaving the key under the rug?”, where I demonstrated the various security risks and loopholes that we may have in our daily lives and we didn't even notice, with some practical examples of this.

 On May 17th, I participated in a Live at Canal Planilheiros, the largest Power BI channel in the world, where we officialized my entry in the Planilheiros team, along with Rafael Mendonça.
 From this moment on, we become part of the channel and posting videos as well.